psychology behind hugging a pillow and sleeping

 Parents swaddle their infants in warm, comfortable blankets, which provide the child with a sense of security.
 An infant’s nerves are still in their development phases.

 A toddler is often given a soft toy or blanket to hold onto during the night to prevent a child’s fears from scaring them awake.
-Children face numerous situations in school, at home, and among their friends that can cause them to worry or be afraid of something.
+Children face numerous situations in school, at home, and among their friends that can cause them to worry or grow afraid of something.

 I can only sleep hugging a pillow